louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Introduction

-Pharmacotherapy for cancer pain is based on the World Health Organization (WHO) guidelines for cancer-pain relief released in 1986.The WHO’s three-step ladder for cancer-pain relief recommends the use of potent opioid analgesics for moderate–severe pain; indeed, these agents have been found to be the most effective treatment for cancer pain.At present, morphine, oxycodone, and fentanyl are mainly used in Japan as step 3 opioid analgesics.
+Pharmacotherapy for cancer pain is based on the World Health Organization (WHO) guidelines for cancer-pain relief released in 1986.
+The WHO's three-step ladder for cancer-pain relief recommends the use of potent opioid analgesics for moderate–severe pain; indeed, these agents have been found to be the most effective treatment for cancer pain.
+At present, morphine, oxycodone, and fentanyl are mainly used in Japan as step 3 opioid analgesics.

-The selective μ-opioid receptor-agonist analgesic hydromorphone is currently used clinically in 45 countries and regions in the world.It is the standard alternative to morphine,–but has not been developed for use in Japan.
-The metabolites of hydromorphone have been found to be inactive,making hydromorphone a potential treatment option for patients with reduced renal function as an alternative to morphine.Therefore, hydromorphone is expected to expand the treatment options for pain relief.
+The selective μ-opioid receptor-agonist analgesic hydromorphone is currently used clinically in 45 countries and regions in the world.
+It is the standard alternative to morphine,–but has not been developed for use in Japan.
+The metabolites of hydromorphone have been found to be inactive, making hydromorphone a potential treatment option for patients with reduced renal function as an alternative to morphine.
+Therefore, hydromorphone is expected to expand the treatment options for pain relief.

-The efficacy and safety of hydromorphone has been assessed in clinical studies.During the development of hydromorphone in Japan, Daiichi Sankyo made a once-daily extended-release formulation.We conducted a Phase III randomized double-blind study to verify the noninferiority of hydromorphone extended-release tablets (DS-7113b; Daiichi Sankyo, Tokyo, Japan) to oxycodone hydrochloride extended-release tablets (Oxycontin; Shionogi, Osaka, Japan), with the objective of investigating the efficacy of the hydromorphone formulation in Japanese patients.
+The efficacy and safety of hydromorphone has been assessed in clinical studies.
+During the development of hydromorphone in Japan, Daiichi Sankyo made a once-daily extended-release formulation.
+We conducted a Phase III randomized double-blind study to verify the noninferiority of hydromorphone extended-release tablets (DS-7113b; Daiichi Sankyo, Tokyo, Japan) to oxycodone hydrochloride extended-release tablets (Oxycontin; Shionogi, Osaka, Japan), with the objective of investigating the efficacy of the hydromorphone formulation in Japanese patients.

 ---

 ### The use of opioids in the management of chronic pain: synopsis of the 2022 updated U.S. department of veterans affairs and U.S. department of defense clinical practice guideline [^45a89e2c].
 Annals of Internal Medicine (2023).
 High credibility.

-Long-acting/ER opioids—Oxymorphone ER tablets have the following dosing, titration, and safety guidance: they are “Available as 5, 7.5, 10, 15, 20, 30 and 40 mg tablets for every 12 hr administration”; for opioid-naive patients, “Initiate at 5 mg every 12 hr,” and for opioid tolerant patients, “Convert current opioid to equianalgesic daily dose of oxycodone; reduce the calculated amount by 33–50% for initial daily start dose.”
-Titration guidance states “Dose change increments: May increase by 5 to 10 mg every 12 hr every 3 to 7 days,” and “Steady-state plasma levels are achieved after 3 days of multiple dose administration,” with administration instructions that “Oxymorphone ER tablets must be taken whole, one tablet at a time, with enough water to ensure complete swallowing immediately after placing in the mouth.”
-In special populations, “Elderly: Plasma drug levels are about 40% higher in elderly versus younger subjects; use caution, starting at the low end of dosing range and titrating slowly.”
-Other considerations include food and alcohol restrictions: “Must be taken on an empty stomach at least 1 hr before or 2 hr after a meal; food has been shown to increase peak levels of oxymorphone ER by 50%,” and “Must NOT be taken concomitantly with alcohol, which can cause highly variable effects on peak drug levels, ranging from a decrease of 50% to an increase of 270%.”
+Long-acting/ER opioids — Oxymorphone ER tablets have the following dosing, titration, and safety guidance: they are "Available as 5, 7.5, 10, 15, 20, 30 and 40 mg tablets for every 12 hr administration"; for opioid-naive patients, "Initiate at 5 mg every 12 hr," and for opioid tolerant patients, "Convert current opioid to equianalgesic daily dose of oxycodone; reduce the calculated amount by 33–50% for initial daily start dose."
+Titration guidance states "Dose change increments: May increase by 5 to 10 mg every 12 hr every 3 to 7 days," and "Steady-state plasma levels are achieved after 3 days of multiple dose administration," with administration instructions that "Oxymorphone ER tablets must be taken whole, one tablet at a time, with enough water to ensure complete swallowing immediately after placing in the mouth."
+In special populations, "Elderly: Plasma drug levels are about 40% higher in elderly versus younger subjects; use caution, starting at the low end of dosing range and titrating slowly."
+Other considerations include food and alcohol restrictions: "Must be taken on an empty stomach at least 1 hr before or 2 hr after a meal; food has been shown to increase peak levels of oxymorphone ER by 50%," and "Must NOT be taken concomitantly with alcohol, which can cause highly variable effects on peak drug levels, ranging from a decrease of 50% to an increase of 270%."

 ---